-For the 1 in 5 people who have them, these differences can make school, work, and everyday life hard.
+For the nearly 70 million people who have them, these differences can make school, work, and everyday life hard.
 But there are many supports that can help kids, young adults, and adults who think and learn differently thrive.

 Types of learning and thinking differences